ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

 - Sentiment extracted from Twitter has significant predictive power for predicting the direction of stock Returns.

-#### The Trading Strategy works, and proves that it is possible to generate profits over a large timeframe by only Twitter.
+#### Twitter can capture important information regarding the forecasting of future stock returns.
+The results convey this as the trading strategy works; it is possible to generate profits over a far-ranging timeframe.
+The findings from this project demonstrate practical importance for the construction of prospective high-frequency investment strategies.